 Dixieland Monterey Today

-In March of 2017, Dixieland Monterey celebrates its 37th anniversary.
-What began as a one-time supplement to the Monterey County Fair has evolved into an annual event with live acts in intimate venues, a talented selection of youth bands, and a program that includes big band music in addition to traditional jazz, zydeco, swing, gypsy jazz, blues, and ragtime.
+In 2020, Dixieland Monterey celebrated its 40th anniversary.
+What began as a one-time supplement to the Monterey County Fair has evolved into an annual event with live acts in intimate venues, a talented selection of youth bands, and a program that includes big band in addition to traditional jazz, zydeco, swing, gypsy jazz, blues, and ragtime.